StarRealMan/SSVIO/README.md

 * Depth for depth image
 * PointCloud for PointCloud viewer

-Press "Esc" at RGB window or press ctrl-c at terminal to stop the program
+Press "Esc" at RGB window or press "Ctrl-C" at terminal to stop the program

 ## Bug
 * Sometimes go into error with code "segmentation fault"